 Academic Integrity

 Our aim is to embed Academic Integrity into the curriculum.
-The Learning and Teaching Innovation Centre (LTIC), in partnership with the Centre for Academic Quality and Assurance (CAQA), supports staff with regular workshops, resources, guidance and advice.
+The Centre for Learning, Access and Student Success (CLASS), in partnership with the Centre for Academic Quality and Assurance (CAQA), supports staff with regular workshops, resources, guidance and advice.

 Quality Assurance Agency (QAA) Charter